Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/README.md

 5. Intervals

-The case study can be accessed at [Case Study #1- danny's diner](https://8weeksqlchallenge.com/case-study-1/)
+The full case study can be accessed at [Case Study #1- danny's diner](https://8weeksqlchallenge.com/case-study-1/)